 Transformative Latino Leadership Project

-Under the directorship of Professor Luis Fraga, the Arthur Foundation Endowed Professor of Transformative Latino Leadership, the Transformative Latino Leadership Lecture series engages prominent figures in politics, entertainment, the arts, business, activism, the church, and other fields who present both their personal experiences and a vision of effective leadership in their sphere of influence.
+Under the directorship of Professor Luis Fraga, Rev. Donald P. McNeill, C.S.C., Professor of Transformative Latino Leadership, the Transformative Latino Leadership Lecture series engages prominent figures in politics, entertainment, the arts, business, activism, the church, and other fields who present both their personal experiences and a vision of effective leadership in their sphere of influence.
 This lecture series links Notre Dame with the “who’s who” of Latino leaders in the United States.
 The primary audience for the series is young leaders of all backgrounds and its primary purpose is to attract speakers who inspire and inform them about the possibilities, pitfalls, and principles they should know as leaders in our contemporary world.

 Transformative Latino Leadership Lecturers:

 Archbishop Jose H. Gomez, Archbishop of the nation's largest Catholic community.
 Vice President of the United States Conference of Catholic Bishops and was appointed by Pope Francis to the Pontifical Commission for Latin America.
 October 3, 2017.

 Gloria Molina, Retired Los Angeles County Supervisor.
 First Latina elected to the California State Legislature, the Los Angeles City Council, and the Los Angeles County Board of Supervisors.
 Served in the Carter White House as a Deputy for Presidential Personnel was interviewed by ILD co-director, Luis Fraga on March 8, 2017.
 (View Gloria Molina Interview)